OGGM/oggm/docs/shop.rst

-To choose from a specific preprocessed configuration, use the ``prepro_base_url`` argument in your call to :py:func:`workflow.init_glacier_directories`, and set it to one of the urls listed below.
+To choose from a specific preprocessed configuration, use the ``prepro_base_url`` argument in your call to :py:func:`workflow.init_glacier_directories`, and set it to the url of your choice.

 The recommended ``prepro_base_url`` for a standard OGGM run is: